 There’s no guessing and no need for additional supplements.
 But…that also means it comes with a price tag of convenience.

 Then you have the freeze dried option.
 Freeze drying raw meats and organs maintains all the nutrients in the raw food but without the mess.
 The balanced meal option, like those from Primal Pet Foods, is conveniently reconstituted with warm water.
 But you can also easily just add freeze dried organs to your dog’s bowl.
+If you want to you can lightly cook the organs.

 Because of the importance of organ meats in a raw diet make sure you find a way of feeding that is easy for you.
 Something you will be able to stick with in the long term.
 The benefits will speak for themselves when you see your dog thriving.